MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 ---
 title: Application with collaboration controls for Microsoft Teams
 author: surbhigupta
-description: In this article, learn how to build a model driven app and add Collaboration controls to the app. ms.localizationpriority: medium ms.author: v-npaladugu ms.topic: conceptual
+description: In this article, learn how to build a model-driven app and add Collaboration controls to the app. ms.localizationpriority: medium ms.author: v-npaladugu ms.topic: conceptual